HenrydeB/Rustqlite/README.md

 ```

 Note that if you don't define a value for the ID field when you are inserting, the ID will be generated for you.
+You may also wish to not define a value for a particular column.
+You may do this if you would like, however no datatypes in this project are nullable, so the missed fields will be filled with their default values (numbers will be 0, varchar will be an empty string, and a bit will be false by default);

 ### CREATE TABLE
 To create a new table, use the **CREATE TABLE** command, followed by a comma delimited list within parenthesis that defines the column name and the type.